Boiled Octopus: Calories and Nutrition Analyse

 | half cup

-To show you what does it mean, baby octopus (50 g) boiled octopus has about 82 calories.
+To show you what does it mean, a baby octopus (50 g) boiled octopus contain about 82 calories.

-It is about 3% of daily calories intake for adult person with medium weight and medium activity (for calculation we assumed 2400 kcal daily intake).
+This is about 4% of the daily caloric intake for an average adult with medium weight and activity level (assuming a 2000 kcal daily intake).

-To visualize how much it actualy is, take in mind that calories amount from baby octopus boiled octopus is similar to calories amount from ie.:
+To visualize how much 82 kcal actually is, keep in mind that the calorie content of baby octopus boiled octopus is similar to that of, for example:

 - 1.5 apples